wp-plugins/jp-custom-css/readme.txt

 * [JP Omnisearch](http://wordpress.org/plugins/jetpack-omnisearch/) - A single search box, that lets you search many different things.

 == Changelog ==

+= 3.6 =

+* Enhancement: Add more Flexbox support and other enhancements

 = 3.5.3 =